-I was somehow allowed this “creative liberty” as a free-spirited student, but choosing to go against the norm in corporate America would put my career prospects in serious jeopardy.
+I was begrudgingly permitted this “creative liberty” as a free-spirited student, but choosing to go against the norm in corporate America would put my career prospects in serious jeopardy.
 I had a decision to make.

 Want to know what I did?

 I decided to stay natural.
 I decided that I didn’t want to work an any environment where I would be pre-judged and/or discriminated against because of the texture of my hair.
 It was a personal decision.

 Did I get turned down for some jobs?
 Yes.